MfgLabs/precepte/precepte-tut/src/main/tut/main.md

 ## Contextualized logs

-Now that you have access to metadata about the executing code, you can do pretty interesting things, like hava contextualized logs.
+Now that you have access to metadata about the executing code, you can do pretty interesting things, like collecting contextualized logs.
-Précepte has a module to use Logback. all you have to to is add it into your `build.sbt` file.
+Précepte has a module to support [Logback](http://logback.qos.ch/). all you have to to is add it into your `build.sbt` file.

 ```scala
 libraryDependencies += "com.mfglabs" %% "precepte-logback" % precepteVersion